ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the authorization server (AS) must be secured.
-Depending on the used CoAP security mode (see also Section 9 of {{RFC7252}}, the Client-to-AS request, AS-to-Client response (see Section 5.6 of {{I-D.ietf-ace-oauth-authz}}) and DTLS session establishment carry slightly different information. {{rpk-mode}}
+Depending on the used CoAP security mode (see also Section 9 of {{RFC7252}}, the Client-to-AS request, AS-to-Client response and DTLS session establishment carry slightly different information. {{rpk-mode}}
 addresses the use of raw public keys while {{psk-mode}} defines how pre-shared keys are used in this profile.